The Talent Health Index: Unlocking your path to a future-fit strategy

 - 63% of employees are eager to embrace coaching and mentoring, highlighting the significance of personalised guidance in nurturing talent potential

-- 59% of employees are actively seeking career guidance, signaling a thirst for clarity and direction in their professional trajectories
+- 59% of employees are actively seeking career guidance, signalling a thirst for clarity and direction in their professional trajectories

 Organisations need to understand exactly what employees need to be able to deliver better skills and development opportunities.
-Employees in Singapore and Hong Kong want to improve the skills development solutions provided by their organisations.
+Employees in Australia and New Zealand want to improve the skills development solutions provided by their organisations.

-Only 38% of employees in Singapore and Hong Kong say their organisation leverages learner-centric tools and technologies to streamline the flow of talent processes and information.
+- 44% of employees in Australia and New Zealand say their organisation leverages learner-centric tools and technologies to streamline the flow of talent processes and information

 In a modern performance management strategy, it is crucial to integrate skills and learning seamlessly by using approaches such as practising active listening, tracking progress and checking in often with employees.

-- 40% of organisations in Singapore and Hong Kong say that performance management is viewed as a two-way collaborative process, supporting the business and the individual
+- 40% of organisations in Australia and New Zealand say that performance management is viewed as a two-way collaborative process, supporting the business and the individual

 Not all organisations are lagging in their THI maturity.
 High-Performing Organisations (HPOs) — those with higher customer satisfaction, productivity, employee retention and overall performance ratings — exhibited notably higher maturity levels.
 On average, HPOs landed at the Sophisticated level and were successful at refining content strategies, improving skills strategies and integrating performance management.